Geometric G-functions and Atypicality: Pila-Zannier for General Intersections

 We say that a map $\alpha : h \to h'$ of Hodge structures on $\mathbb{Z}^{m}$ is an isogeny if it induces an isomorphism of $\mathbb{Q}$-Hodge structures.
 Its degree is the magnitude of its determinant.

-\begin{lem} Given a Siegel set $\mathfrak{O} = \mathfrak{G} \cdot h$ for $D$, the heights of the Hodge-theoretic idempotents associated to points of $\mathfrak{O}$ are bounded by a polynomial in their isogeny height: the degree of the minimal isogeny $\alpha : h \to h'$ satisfying the property that the Hodge decomposition of $h'$ is induced by a direct sum decomposition of $\mathbb{Z}^{m}$ as a $\mathbb{Z}$-module. \end{lem}
+\begin{lem} Given a Siegel set $\mathfrak{O} = \mathfrak{G} \cdot h$ for $D$, the heights of the central Hodge idempotents associated to points of $\mathfrak{O}$ are bounded by a polynomial in their isogeny height: the degree of the minimal isogeny $\alpha : h \to h'$ satisfying the property that the Hodge decomposition of $h'$ is induced by a direct sum decomposition of $\mathbb{Z}^{m}$ as a $\mathbb{Z}$-module. \end{lem}

-\begin{proof} Now applying \autoref{finmanyorbits} we may reduce to considering just those Hodge-theoretic idempotents in a single orbit of $\mathfrak{G}$.
-Then applying \autoref{polyindenomlem} and \autoref{idemselfadjoint} it suffices to bound the largest denominator of such an idempotent $e$ associated to $h \in \mathfrak{O}$ by its isogeny-height.
+\begin{proof} Applying \autoref{finmanyorbits} we may reduce to considering just those central Hodge idempotents in a single orbit of $\mathfrak{G}$.
+After embedding $\mathfrak{G}$ into a finite union of Siegel sets for $\GL_{m}$ using \autoref{bettersiegelembedding}, one may apply \autoref{polyindenomlem} and \autoref{idemselfadjoint} to reduce to bounding the size of the denominators of the central Hodge idempotents associated to points of $\mathfrak{O}$.
 Choose $\alpha : h \to h'$ as in the statement, and let $e'$ be the idempotent of $h'$ corresponding to $e$.
 Then $e'$ is integral, hence so is $(\det \alpha) \alpha^{-1} e' \alpha = (\det \alpha) e$.
 But then $|\det \alpha|$ must be larger than the largest denominator of $e$. \end{proof}